Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/fabric.rst

 Fabric differentiates itself from a fully-fledged trainer like :doc:`Lightning Trainer <../common/trainer>` in these key aspects:

+**Fast to implement**
+There is no need to restructure your code: Just change a few lines in the PyTorch script and you'll be able to leverage Fabric features.

 **Maximum Flexibility**
 Write your own training and/or inference logic down to the individual optimizer calls.
 You aren't forced to conform to a standardized epoch-based training loop like the one in :doc:`Lightning Trainer <../common/trainer>`.